moosch/moosch/README.md

 ### Hi there, I'm Ryan 👋

-I work at a company called Xplor 🚀 making software for educators.
+I work at a company called Aurelius building a mobile app to help people with addiction.
 I love functional programming and I luckily get to spend my days doing React and Elixir mostly.